koninos/typescriptbook/chapter3_0.md

 #### module-name

 The module to import from.
 This is often a relative or absolute path name to the .js file containing the module, excluding the .js extension.
-Certain bundlers may permit or require the use of the extension; check your environment.
-Only single quotes and double quotes Strings are allowed.
+Certain bundlers may permit or require the use of the extension;

 #### name